-Spread the almonds on a baking tray and roast them in a preheated oven at 180º C (350º F) for 14 minutes or until they’re golden brown and set them aside to cool for 10 minutes.
+Roast the almonds on a baking tray at 180°C (350°F) for 14 minutes or until golden brown, then set aside to cool for 10 minutes.

-Place the roasted almonds in a blender and pulse them lightly.
-We want them to still be chunky but not completely crushed.
+Place the roasted almonds into a blender and pulse them lightly.
+We want some texture to remain while achieving small chunks instead of complete pulverization.

-Take a small piece of the dough, shape it into a ball and gently press it with your palms to make a round cookie.
+Scoop out a small amount of dough, roll it into a ball and delicately flatten it with your hands to form the perfect round cookie.

 Place the cookies in a baking tray covered with parchment paper and bake them in a preheated oven at 180º C (350º F) for about 22 minutes or until they’re lightly golden.